Jake Paul: 2021–present: Sports business, startups, and investments

-In 2021 Paul founded an organization named ‘Boxing Bullies’ to help the youth combat bullying.

-Paul started venture capital branded as the 'Anti Fund' in 2021 with serial entrepreneur Geoffrey Woo.
-It enables investors and fans to raise money through a quarterly subscription by using Angel List's Rolling Funds platform.
-Later, Anti Fund led investment in sports gambling firm Simplebet Inc. raising $30 million in a financing round in August 2021.
+In 2021, Paul partnered with serial entrepreneur Geoffrey Woo to launch a venture capital firm called Anti Fund.
+In August 2021, Anti Fund led investment in sports gambling firm Simplebet Inc. raising $30 million in a financing round in August 2021.
+In August 2022, Anti Fund invested in defense technology and military contractor Anduril Industries.

-Paul founded 'Most Valuable Promotions' (MVP) with his adviser, Nakisa Bidarian in 2021 and signed Amanda Serrano to a promotional deal in September 2021.
+Paul founded Most Valuable Promotions (MVP) with his business adviser, Nakisa Bidarian, in 2021, signing professional boxer Amanda Serrano to a promotional deal in September 2021.
+In tandem, Paul founded an organization named Boxing Bullies to help youth combat bullying.

 In May 2022, Paul featured on the Forbes list for the highest paid athletes in 2022.
-Forbes estimated that Paul made $38 million from his three boxing bouts, and various other income streams, in the period.
+Forbes estimated that Paul made $38 million from his three boxing bouts, and various other income streams in the period.

-In August 2022, Paul founded a sports-media and mobile-betting company, "Betr", alongside Simplebet founder Joey Levy.
+In August 2022, Paul founded Betr, a sports-media and mobile-betting company alongside Simplebet founder Joey Levy.
 Paul claims to have received $50 million in series-A funding for this venture.
+In March 2024, Betr raised $15 million at a $375 million valuation, led by Harmony Partners and 10X Capital, with its total funding reaching $100 million as it aims to expand its sports betting operations, including real-money fantasy sports product in 24 states and plans for a nationwide sportsbook brand.

+In November 2022, Paul's brother Logan faced Roman Reigns in a wrestling match for the Undisputed WWE Universal Championship, headlining WWE Crown Jewel in Saudi Arabia.
+Paul made an appearance during the match, entering the arena to his 2017 song "It's Everyday Bro" and rescuing Logan from an attack by The Usos and Solo Sikoa.
+Despite the intervention, Logan lost the match.

-In January 2023, Paul signed a multiyear contract with the Professional Fighters League to cofound and compete in a new pay-per-view division, known as Super Fight, as well as adopt the official role of “head of fighter advocacy.”
+In January 2023, Paul signed a multiyear contract with the Professional Fighters League to cofound and compete in a new pay-per-view division, known as Super Fight, as well as adopt the official role of "head of fighter advocacy".

+In June 2024, Paul launched a men's personal care brand called W, with products priced at less than $10 with retail partner Walmart.
+The company was incubated by Paul's venture capital firm Anti Fund.
+In July 2024, The Wall Street Journal reported that W has raised over $14M in venture capital funding from Shrug Capital and others including tennis star Naomi Osaka at a valuation over $150M.